 - SNOMED CT codes: 295174006, 295175007, 295176008, 295165009, 242253008, 297199006, 295213004, 296321004, 9982009, 27956007, 296325008, 241761001, 296317006, 20260003, 296290006, 61803000, 296291005, 45775001, 45421006, 296329002, 296330007, 57005003

-Conditional Inclusion Criteria (Chief Complaint or Discharge Diagnosis).
-Must have an overdose term and a drug-related term or code and no exclusion terms or codes.
+Conditional Inclusion Criteria: Must have an overdose term and a drug-related term or code and no exclusion terms or codes.

-- At least one overdose related term: overdose, poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status, shortness of breath
+- Overdose-related terms: overdose, poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status, shortness of breath

 VDH Opioid and Unspecified Overdose (excluding Heroin) v3

 This definition includes visits involving illicit or prescription opioids (except heroin) and visits where the substance is not specified.
-Visits can meet either the automatic inclusion criteria or the conditional inclusion criteria but are excluded if they have heroin terms or codes.
+A visit can meet this definition by one of three conditional inclusion criteria.

-- At least one overdose-related term: poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status WITH
+- Overdose-related term: poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status

-- At least one drug-related term or ICD-10 code: opioid, opiate, opium, morphine, hydrocodone, oxycodone, hydromorphone, oxymorphone, codeine, buprenorphine, fentanyl, methadone, naloxone, tramadol, suboxone, or medication and drug brand names (Dilaudid, Narcan, OxyContin, Percocet, Vicodin), F11.10, F11.20, F11.90, AND NO
+- Drug-related terms and codes: opioid, opiate, opium, morphine, hydrocodone, oxycodone, hydromorphone, oxymorphone, codeine, buprenorphine, fentanyl, methadone, naloxone, tramadol, suboxone, or medication and drug brand names (Dilaudid, Narcan, OxyContin, Percocet, Vicodin), F11.10, F11.20, F11.90

 VDH Heroin Overdose v1